Sobuyilm/MedApp/README.md

 My medications: you see what day is it today, how many pills have you already taken, time and name of the medication.

-Health condition: you can choose from mood, pain and sleep.
-Mood: good, bad, so so.
-Pain: you can write what kind of pain do you have.
-Sleep: how much and how good have you slept today.
+Health condition: you can choose from pain and sleep.
+Pain: do you have pain? (yes/no) Sleep: how did you sleep?
+(1-5 stars)

 ![image](https://user-images.githubusercontent.com/82457064/116869116-68a48a00-ac10-11eb-8131-49e9421101b2.png)